-Annual licenses are \$800 for nonprofit organizations and \$1,000 for-profits.
-The license is nonexclusive, which means different organizations can run concurrent roundtables throughout a region.
+Annual licenses are nonexclusive, which means different organizations can run concurrent roundtables throughout a region.

 Licensing fees include: Manuals for both facilitators and participants, templates for marketing materials, and documents for running a roundtable.
-First-year licenses include training for one person at no additional cost.
-Additional trainees or repeat trainees cost \$400 per person.
+First-year licenses include training for one person.
+For an additional fee, other trainees can be included or those wanting a refresher when renewing a license.